compl-ai/compl-ai/README.md

 #### COMPL-AI Core

-COMPL-AI Core allows cheaper running of COMPL-AI.
-It consists of a small subset of samples and a method to estimate full scores based on an evaluation run on the subset.
+COMPL-AI Core allows cheaper COMPL-AI evaluation.
+It consists of a subset of samples and a method to estimate full scores based on subset results.

-To use our recommended subset consisting of 2'000 samples, run
+To use our bundled subset consisting of 2'000 samples, run
 ```bash
 complai eval openai/gpt-5-nano \
   --subset complai-core/subset.jsonl \